ganglix/dataset-of-corrosion-parameters-for-rebar-in-simulated-pore-solution-and-mortar/README.md

 Chloride Levels: Includes multiple levels of chloride contamination to assess its effect on rebar corrosion.
 Carbonation States: Considers different carbonation states to understand their influence on the corrosion process.
 Corrosion Parameters: Focuses on key parameters like corrosion potential (E_corr), corrosion current density (i_corr), anodic Tafel slope (β_a), and cathodic Tafel slope (β_c).
-Each parameter has been meticulously measured to ensure a thorough understanding of corrosion dynamics in both simulated pore solutions and mortar environments.

 Associated Publication